opnsense/plugins/www/caddy/README.md

 # Build caddy and os-caddy from source
 - As build system use a FreeBSD 13.2 - https://github.com/opnsense/tools
 - Use xcaddy to build your own caddy binary.
-[Readme](https://github.com/Monviech/os-caddy-plugin/blob/main/usr/local/bin/README.md)
+Additonal Caddy plugins can be compiled in, here is an example: [Additional Plugins](https://github.com/opnsense/tools/blob/a555d25b11486835460a136af0b8ad2e517ae96b/config/24.1/make.conf#L94)
 - Check the +MANIFEST file and put all dependant files into the right paths on your build system.
 Make sure to check your own file hashes with ```sha256 /path/to/file```.
 - Use ```pkg create -M ./+MANIFEST``` in the folder of the ```+MANIFEST``` file.
 - For os-caddy.pkg make sure you have the OPNsense tools build system properly set up.